 Digital disruptions continue to challenge leaders to reimagine and reinvigorate their business models and deploy the necessary technology to support their key initiatives.

 How do payers push forward in an era of rising costs, market disruption, and mounting member expectations across the care continuum?

 Top of mind for Healthcare CIOs is finding new technologies and ways of delivering better experiences for members and providers.
 Challenges include:

 - Increasing demands for lower costs, better access to care, transparency, and personalized services and experiences

 - Pressure to operate more efficiently and perform more intelligently

-- These challenges are not new, but come with new challenges as digital solutions come into play, and these challenges will persist for many years to come.
+- Although these challenges are not new, they come with new challenges as digital solutions come into play, and these challenges will persist for many years to come.

 What is new, however, is that healthcare payers’ options for meeting these challenges has changed.
 Having the right digital transformation solution implemented or in the near-term roadmap will differentiate savvy healthcare payer organizations from those who get left behind.

 To better serve members and providers across the digital care continuum, healthcare organizations are increasingly turning to an agile platform approach to application development.
 A platform approach that aggregates all data from across systems and connected health devices into one interface gives payers the right information at the right time, allowing them to process claims correctly for providers the first time and coordinate the most appropriate and personalized care for members.
 This saves time and money that is currently being spent on manual processes and potential errors.